 This love of melting ice is what inspired one of our favorite Valentine’s Day STEM activities.

 Our Valentine’s Day Science: Melt the Frozen Heart was a huge hit and I couldn’t wait to share it with you.

-This super simple science activity is perfect for Valentine’s Day.
+This super simple science activity is a fun Valentines activity for kids.
 It also would be a huge hit with Disney’s Frozen fans.

 - Ice Cube Tray